Get Answers To Your Tax Questions

 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

-If my child was born in 2012, can I claim the child and dependent care credit?
+If my child was born in 2015, can I claim the child and dependent care credit?

 You'll need the child's Social Security number (SSN) to file a return.
 If the child was born at the end of a calendar year, the SSN might not have arrived by the filing due date.
-If you haven't received your child's SSN by the due date of your return, you have 2 options:
+If you haven't received your child's SSN by the due date of your return, you have two options: